Bachelor of Fine Arts

 - Nine credits from DRAM 3103, 3202, 3302, 3402, 3502, 3602, 3603, 3604.

-Design and Technical majors require computer competencies that are addressed in the following required courses: DRAM 1202, 1210, 3220, and 3501.
 Note: Each Bachelor of Fine Arts student in the Design and Technical area, and any other student taking any of the digital design courses, must own a personal portable computer that meets or exceeds posted departmental performance standards.
+Students should expect to purchase an up-to-date version of Adobe’s Creative Cloud for Education and install it on their personal computer for most of their time in residence, either for design classes that require it or for production assignments as assistants and designers.

 Puppetry majors must also complete: